naturalis/wgs2ncbi/README.md

 ------------------------

-Once the annotations are exploded, we then need to take the big FASTA file and chop it up into multiple FASTA files and tbl files, which need to be written into an output folder.
-The default behavior is to write each scaffold (and its features) to a separate FASTA file.
+Once the annotations are exploded, we then need to take the big FASTA file and chop it up into multiple FASTA files and [tbl](https://www.ncbi.nlm.nih.gov/projects/Sequin/table.html) files, which need to be written into an output folder.
+The naive behavior is to write each scaffold (and its features) to a separate FASTA file.
 This, however, may result in very many files.
 Therefore, you can provide a parameter to indicate that sequences and feature tables are lumped together with up to [`chunksize`](share/wgs2ncbi.ini#L57) sequences per file, where `chunksize` may not exceed 10000 according to NCBI guidelines.
 The default for this is 5000.

     wgs2ncbi process -conf <config.ini>

-A word of caution: this script produces in some cases tens of thousands of files, each of which have a name that matches the first word in the FASTA definition line (so this should be a unique identifier!) and the `*.fsa` extension.
+A word of caution: this script produces in some cases tens of thousands of files, each of which have a name that matches the first word in the FASTA definition line (**so this should be a unique identifier!**) and the `*.fsa` extension.
 Generally speaking you want to avoid having to look inside the folder that contains these files because graphical interfaces (like the windows explorer or the mac finder) have a hard time dealing with this.
 If you use the `chunksize` parameter (which is the default behaviour) the numberof files will be